samshara/dotfiles/README.md

 Dotfiles
 ========
 This repository includes all of my custom dotfiles.
-This contains my configs for bash,emacs,cmus,i3wm,i3blocks,compton,urxvt,vim,x window system and dunst.
+This contains configurations for bash, emacs, cmus, i3wm, i3blocks, picom, kitty, vim, X, and dunst.